AMSC-24-25/06-nbody-06-nbody/results/report.md

 ### Better integration Scheme
 The Forward Euler scheme, being first-order, performs bad in terms of accuracy when the $`\Delta t`$ is not extremely small.
 It's therefore crucial to choose a better integration scheme for the computation of the velocities and positions.<br />
-As a first optimization, we used a Leapfrog KDK scheme, which is second order, and is composed as follows:
+As a first optimization, we used a Leapfrog KDK scheme [2], which is second order, and is composed as follows:
 ```math
 \vec{v}_q(t+\frac{\Delta t}{2}) = \vec{v}_q(t)+\vec{a}_q(t)\frac{\Delta t}{2}
 ```